etsond/burgerBarPage/README.md

 # burgerBarPage

-Welcome page using html and css
+A simple respnsive page for a client.